Color analysis cost at a glance

 Deliverables

-Makeup, hair color, metals, printed swatches, and follow-up calls all push the price up.
+Makeup, hair color, metals, printed swatches, physical fans, and follow-up calls all push the price up.

 Group sessions